-VCL 43's servicer will use any officially designated substitute rate, industry-wide solution, or generally accepted market practice as substitute for Euribor.
+VCL 45's servicer will use any officially designated substitute rate, industry-wide solution, or generally accepted market practice as substitute for Euribor.
 If these options are not available, the servicer will use any unsecured or secured overnight money market reference rate calculated by the ECB or the overnight index swap.
-If this is not available either, €STR will be the substitute rate.
+If this is not available either, the euro short-term rate will be used.
 The servicer will also adjust the spread over the substitute reference rate.
 Any designated Euribor substitute applies to both the rated notes' reference rate and floating interest rate received on the swap.
-If at least 10% of the noteholders do not consent to the substitute rate, it will not apply in respect of the notes, unless noteholders of the relevant class consent in favour of the substitute rate, in accordance with the German Debenture Act.